r9odt/r9odt/README.md

 ## About me

 - I am a PhD student of Siberian State University of Telecommunications and Information Science.
 - I have a Master's qualification in Computer Science and Engineering.
-  Now I am studying in graduate school.
 - I am also DevOps and software engineer.
 - I am currently learning DevOps technical, programming and system administration.